 Throughout the pandemic, I have had the opportunity (like many of us) to work remotely, in turn, spending way more time with my dogs.
-I have since shifted my perspective to think about going for a jog with your dog as the unquestionable gift it truly is and how lucky we are to explore nature with our best friends.
+I have since shifted my perspective to think about going for a jog with your dog as the unquestionable gift it truly is, and how lucky we are to explore nature with our best friends.
 This is one of the long list of awesome benefits with working out with your pup.

-My Blue Heeler mix, Harvey, now holds me accountable every morning to take her for a run and she’s done a more effective job than any coach I have ever had.
+My Blue Heeler/Australian Cattle Dog mix, Harvey, now holds me accountable every morning to take her for a run.
+She has done a more effective job making running a routine than any coach I have ever had.
 Just looking at her bright and energetic eyes in the morning and her big tail knock everything over from excitement is just music in motion to my dog mom ears and heart.

-Assuming you have discussed your running plans with your pup’s doctor (aka the vet) before heading outside, there are endless amounts of health benefits for both of you to take your energy outside and go for a jog.
-Here is a list of 9 amazing benefits of jogging with your dog.
+Assuming you have discussed your running or jogging plans with your pup’s doctor (aka the vet) before heading outside, we are going to discuss 9 amazing benefits of running with your dog.

-Many dogs are under-stimulated and exposing them to new running pastures will help mitigate any destructive or rambunctious tendencies they have.
-This could also help from a human standpoint, too!
-Running or jogging with your dog can help them become more balanced behaviorally.
+Many dogs are under-stimulated, and exposing them to new running pastures can help mitigate any destructive or rambunctious tendencies they have.
+It provides a positive activity to release their energy.
+Running with your dog can help them become more balanced behaviorally.
 This can reduce their overall stress (yes, dogs stress out too!) as well as their boredom levels.
-There have also been discoveries from dog moms that a running routine helps dogs issues including barking, digging, being scared, and more.
+It has also shown that establishing a running routine with your dog can help issues including barking, digging, anxiety, and more.

-Running is more enjoyable with your dog.
-In addition to the motivation they provide and the fact their focus is not on their Apple Watch or their pace –their pure joy is in the actual run with you.
+Running is just more enjoyable with your dog by your side.
+Their focus is not on their Apple Watch, iPhone, or their pace –their pure joy is in the actual run with you.
 Running with your dog helps us become more mindful and focuses our attention on the present moment.
 Your pup is literally the definition of mindfulness.
-Watch how they are so happy and content when outside in nature – their head is up, tail wagging, and they are alert to take in all the beauty in the present moment.
+Observe how they are so happy and content when outside in nature – their head is up, tail wagging, and they are alert to take in all the beauty in the present moment.
 They never get bored with a single walk.
 We have a lot to learn from dogs.

-3.)
-Running Releases Endorphins For Both Of You
+3. Running Releases Endorphins For You And Your Dog

 Yup, both you and your dog child release endorphins while exercising.
 Studies have shown that running with your dog releases mood-boosting endorphins.
 Have you ever watched your dog have an overwhelming amount of happiness as he runs through a field in pure bliss?
 Mood-boosting effects from exercising have countless studies confirming that the more you move, the more you groove.

 Having your dog by your side could potentially stop a dangerous encounter.
 It also heightens your dog’s senses to be more aware.
-We live in a world where dog moms and everyone have to be conscious of our surroundings.
-Having your pup there could make you less vulnerable to different threats and an extra pair of eyes (and nose!) never hurts.
-Running with your dog can make you a less attractive target and dogs have been known to sense danger before us dog moms can.
+We live in a world where dog moms and everyone has to be conscious of our surroundings.
+Having your pup there could make you less vulnerable to different threats, and an extra pair of eyes (and nose!) never hurts.
+Running with your dog can make you a less attractive target, and dogs have been known to sense danger before us dog parents can.

-Your dog will treasure the time you have together on your runs and make it a truly bonding experience.
-If you are a current runner, you probably run with some of your close friends.
-And the experience creates a bond amongst your friends.
+Your dog will treasure the time you have together on your runs, and this makes it a truly bonding experience.
+If you are a current runner or workout, you probably run with some of your close friends.
+And that experience creates a bond amongst your friends.
 This same theory applies to running with your dog – it’s a wonderful opportunity to strengthen your bond and relationship.
-Your pup will appreciate this quality time they get to spend with you and it improves their quality of life.
+Your pup will appreciate this quality time they get to spend with you, and it improves their quality of life.

-6.)
-Dogs Help Mix Up Your Running Routine
+6. Dogs Help Mix Up Your Running And Workout Routine

-Finally, something about having a cute dog sparks conversation and provides a commonality among other dog lovers.
+Something about having a cute dog sparks conversation and provides a commonality among other dog lovers.
 They respect the side conversations you have with your dog and find joy in the latest environmentally-friendly collar you just purchased.
-Dog moms and parents are typically friendly and have the best topic in common with you – your passion for dogs!
+Dog moms and dog parents are typically friendly and have the best topic in common with you – your passion for dogs!

-Establishing a running routine with your dog can help your own running pace.
+Establishing a running routine with your dog can help develop your own running pace.
 You will support and encourage each other.
-Let’s say you wanted to skip that list mile – your dog will push you because they love running that last mile.
+Let’s say you wanted to skip that last mile – your dog will push you because they love running that last mile.
 And how can you say no to their new favorite hobby?
-Your fitness levels will grow together and your pup can help maintain the running and jogging pace you have established.
+Your fitness levels will grow together, and your pup can help maintain the running and jogging pace you have established.
 Dogs can also help you not over-do your running because they want the routine of your pace.
-If you decide to go all out for that last mile and it is not a pace you and your pup have created yet your pup will keep you in check to ensure you aren’t overdoing it.
+If you decide to go all out for that last mile, and it is not a pace you and your pup have created yet, your pup will keep you in check to ensure you aren’t overdoing it.